Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

 For beginners – those who don’t know about advertising on shopping platforms, and are not experienced in running campaigns, Smart Shopping campaigns can be your best friend.
 Try and test one area of your product catalog, and go from there.
 Similarly, if you want the easiest way to run Google shopping, try Smart Shopping campaigns as a zero maintenance approach that will save you considerable time and a steep learning curve.

-How RT Wall Stickers switched to Smart Shopping and boosted conversions by almost 100%
+How We Have Helped RT Wall Stickers with Smart Shopping Campaigns and Boosted Conversions by Almost 135%

 - Increase conversion values